 In recent years, several online companies have entered the industry to provide a more affordable option for adults seeking to correct mild tooth and jaw misalignments from home.
 Similar to Invisalign, you’ll receive a set of clear, removable aligners customized to your teeth by a dental professional.
 But unlike Invisalign, they don’t require any trips to the dentist’s office — and treatment often costs a lot less.
 They can’t handle severe misalignments or significant bite issues, but they’re a convenient choice for milder cases.

-- Byte: Byte’s claim to fame is their ability to deliver impressive results even faster than the competition — their average treatment plan length is just 4-5 months.
-Plus, they put a lifetime guarantee on your smile, and for those who’d prefer to straighten their teeth at night, they offer “At-Night” aligners designed with premium materials to withstand nighttime teeth grinding.
+- Byte: Byte claims an average treatment plan length of just 4–5 months, and with every aligner package, they include their HyperByte — a high-frequency vibration device that’s intended to reduce discomfort.
+Plus, they put a lifetime guarantee on your smile, and for those who’d prefer to straighten their teeth at night, they offer “At-Night” aligners designed with plastic selected specifically to withstand nighttime teeth grinding.

 See our comprehensive review of Byte for an in-depth look at their services.